jessepav/libgdx-wiki-old/Back-and-menu-key-catching.md

 ```java
 Gdx.input.setCatchMenuKey(true);
 ```
-Then a "keyDown" event will be thrown with key code Keys.BACK:
+Then a "keyDown" event will be thrown with a key code Keys.BACK:
 ```
 @Override
 public boolean keyDown(int keycode) {